ishanemalsha/DICE-Roller/README.md

 # DICE-Roller 🎲
 Dice: A fun and interactive Android game app built with Kotlin.

+Dice is an Android app developed in Kotlin that simulates a classic dice game where a human player competes against the computer.
+The objective is to reach a score of 101 or more by throwing five dice as many times as necessary.
+After each roll, the player can choose to score or take up to two optional rerolls.
+The game continues until one of the players reaches the target score or a tiebreaker is necessary.

 ## Features ⚙️
 - Play against a bot in a classic dice game
 - Reroll any or all of the dice to try to maximize your score